1.

 -H, --dereference-command-line

-When symbolic links are given on the command line, follow the link and list information from the actual file.
+When symbolic links are given on the command line, follow the link and

 -I, --ignore pattern

-Do not list files whose names match the shell pattern pattern, unless they are given on the command line.
+Do not list files whose names match the shell pattern pattern,

 -L, --dereference

-List the file or directory referenced by a symbolic link rather than the link itself.
+List the file or directory referenced by a symbolic link rather than the

 -N, --literal